 To resolve this, a multi-tenancy video platform presents a simple, cost-effective solution deployable across the organization in a single installation of dedicated multi-tenant portals.

-A video platform with a true multi-tenant environment offers portals that have deep levels of autonomy for administration, governance, and regulation.
-This includes the ability for each portal administrator to have independent rights to define policies as per their departmental guidelines for administration, management, and compliance, in addition to providing complete segregation of the users and contents across the portals.
+A video platform with a true multi-tenant environment offers video portals that have deep levels of autonomy for administration, governance, and regulation.
+This includes the ability for each portal administrator to have independent rights to define policies as per their departmental guidelines for administration, management, and compliance, in addition to providing complete segregation of the users and video and other digital media content across the portals.

 In essence, a multi-tenancy video platform would have to offer the following capabilities at a portal level:

-- Separate branding guidelines – departments managing different products or services with entirely different branding or corporate identity guidelines would need to apply their portal branding instead of inheriting broader organizational guidelines (though that should also be an option).
+- Separate branding guidelines – departments managing different products or services with entirely different branding or corporate identity guidelines can apply unique branding on different portals - bringing their own flair to life.

 - Separate single sign-on integration – various departments should be able to integrate their active directories using whichever single sign-on protocol or ID management tool used in their particular unit.
 For an external user portal, you should be able to integrate using third-party authentication via Outlook 365, Google, Facebook, etc. or enable anonymous users.

-- Separate security policies – each portal administrator should be able to define their platform security policies for SSO, multi-factor authentication, encryption, IP/ domain restrictions, URL restrictions/ tokenization, DRM, access controls, among others.
+- Separate security policies – each portal administrator should be able to define their platform security policies for SSO, multi-factor authentication, encryption, IP/domain restrictions, location restriction, URL restrictions/tokenization, DRM, access controls, among others.

-- Separate membership types – different portals should be able to define their user access rights and access controls over which user can access which portal functionalities for uploading, sharing, moderating or viewing content – and which ones cannot.
+- Separate roles and permissions – different portals should be able to define their user access rights and access controls over which users can access which portal functionalities for uploading, sharing, moderating or viewing content – and which ones cannot.

-- Separate integrations – each portal should allow users to employ any necessary platform integrations such as a corporate CRM integration for marketing, LMS integration for training and learning, CMS and video conferencing integration for communications department (or a mix), and so on.
+- Separate integrations – each portal should allow users to employ any necessary platform integrations such as a corporate CRM integration for marketing, LMS integration for training and learning, CMS and video conferencing integration for the communications department (or a mix), and so on.
+You could also have separate accounts of the same integrations attached to different video portals.

-- Separate administration policies – each department should be able to set their portal administration policies or permissions for specific feature or functions such as enabling interactivity, moderation workflows, reporting, video sharing options, etc.
+- Separate administration policies – each department should be able to set their portal administration policies or permissions for specific features or functions such as enabling interactivity, blocking downloads, moderation workflows, reporting, video sharing options, etc.

-- Separate portal hosting – every portal should allow distributed geographical hosting for optimized video delivery via the most proximate CDNs so a team in America can host their portal in US data centers while the teams in China or Russia would want to host their particular portal in their regional data centers.
+- Separate portal hosting – every portal should allow distributed geographical hosting for optimized video delivery via the most proximate CDNs so a team in America can host their portal in US data centers while the teams in China can host videos in their particular portal in their regional data centers.

 - Separate licensing – each portal should have independent licensing capabilities to charge a specific department for their expenses incurred for video storage, encoding, live streaming, bandwidth consumption, etc. This helps maintain accounting and financial segregation across departments.

-- Separate audit logs – each portal should be able to maintain separate audit logs to monitor all activity within the portal, including data regarding who accessed the portal, when, from where (IP-level details), what content was shared/ deleted by whom, and more.
+- Separate audit logs – each portal should be able to maintain separate audit logs to monitor all activity within the portal, including data regarding who accessed the portal, when, from where (IP-level details), what content was shared or deleted by whom, and more.

-To enable this, we have developed a video platform that addresses precise multi-tenancy needs of large organizations that involve independent video portals with the following autonomous administration options for each portal:
+This flexible platform allows you to create independent, self-sufficient video portals - secure and YouTube-like.
+The video platform addresses the precise multi-tenancy needs of large organizations by providing the following autonomous administration options for each portal:

 Unique portal administration policies